Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 The starting point is different

-A store visit often asks: which ring in the case is closest?
-A private custom appointment asks: what are we trying to build, and what is the smartest path to get there?
+A store visit asks: which ring in the case is closest?
+A private appointment asks: what are we trying to build, and what is the smartest path to get there?
+That difference matters when you have saved photos, want a specific shape, or need natural and lab-grown compared without anyone’s commission riding on the answer.

 A private model still needs discipline